himselfv/wdotcrawl/readme.md

 * See all revisions of a page
 * Query page source

-Most interestingly, it allows you to download the whole site as a Mercurial repository, with proper commit dates and comments!
+Most interestingly, it allows you to download the whole site as a Git repository, with proper commit dates, author and comments!

 ##### Examples: